nuxeo/nuxeo-drive/tools/osx/README.md

 Doing so makes OSX update a `.DS_Store` file (binary format).
 This file can then be extracted from the volume and saved to be reused to actually generate the final `dmg` file using `create-dmg.sh`.
-This second script does not require and active graphical session hence can be run by the Jenkins slave managing the `nuxeo-drive-dmg` job in charge of the generation of the `Nuxeo Drive.dmg` package:
+This second script does not require and active graphical session hence can be run by the Jenkins agent managing the `nuxeo-drive-dmg` job in charge of the generation of the `Nuxeo Drive.dmg` package: